kennethkimachia/kennethkimachia/README.md

 - 👋 Hi, I’m @kennethkimachia
-- 👀 I’m interested in software engineering
-- 🌱 I’m currently exploring the vast technologies related to web development
-- 💞️ I’m looking to collaborate on web development projects
+- I am a CS student.
+- I am currently interested in Software Engineering.
+I may change my mind on this 🤷🏿‍♂️.
+- Currently exploring too many programming languages.
+-

 <!---
 kennethkimachia/kennethkimachia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.